FlexTSF: A Flexible Forecasting Model for Time Series with Variable Regularities: Appendix

 \subsection{Illustration of The Training Process}

 Figure \ref{fig:input_targets} shows a simplified illustration of the training process.
 Let's assume we have one variable in the time series, the patch length is 1, and observations are collected at irregular timestamps.
-In the supervised training or inference phase, each forward pass generates the next patch, which is then used as input to predict subsequent values until the entire forecast horizon is populated.
+In the supervised training or inference phase, each forward pass generates future patchs in parallel.
 During unsupervised pre-training, instead of using the full sequence, a sub-sequence is randomly selected at each iteration.
 First, a starting position is randomly determined, followed by the random selection of the sub-sequence length.
 The goal of pre-training is to predict the observations that follow the sub-sequence.